Frama-C/Frama-C-snapshot/INSTALL.md

 privileges.
 The installation directory is chosen through `--prefix`).

-#### Testing the Installation

-This step is optional.

-Test your installation by running:

-    frama-c -eva tests/misc/CruiseControl*.c
-    frama-c-gui -eva tests/misc/CruiseControl*.c (if frama-c-gui is available)

 #### API Documentation

 For plugin developers, the API documentation of the Frama-C kernel and